 - Transmission principally occurs in rural agricultural areas or periurban settings often associated with rice farming.

-- Transmission is seasonal, and human disease usually peaks in summer and fall.
+- Transmission is seasonal, and the human disease usually peaks in summer and fall.

 - Seasonal transmission varies with monsoon rains and irrigation practices

 - Travelers are at increased risk if extensive outdoor or nighttime exposure in rural areas during periods of active transmission.

 Clinical Feature (sign/symptoms)

 - Most human infections are asymptomatic or result in only mild symptoms. <1% of people infected with JE virus develop clinical disease, out of which 20-30% may die (CFR of 20-30%).